 - Machine Chest Butterfly / Pec Dec Fly

 Isolation movements are great when it comes to the end of your workout, with lighter weights you can “finish” your muscles and get the beloved pump.
-But not only at the end of your workout do isolation movements bring great benefits.
+But isolation movements are not solely great when it comes to the end of the workout.
+They have its right to exist and bring about great benefits.

 You can also use them to pre-exhaust your muscle before starting with heavy bench press or other compound exercises in general.
-This will already give you a good chest pump before having done any set of bench press at all.
+This will already give you a better feeling in your chest before starting off with the heavy exercises.

-A lot of athletes who have issues with their mind-muscle connection will benefit from this technique because it makes it easier for them to feel their chest during heavy exercises.
+A lot of athletes who have issues with their mind-muscle connection will benefit from that because it facilitates them to properly feel their chest during heavy exercises.

-Eventually, it is advisable to include all three types of chest exercises into your workout.
+Eventually, it is advisable to include all three types of chest exercises into your workout program.
 That does not necessarily mean that you have to do them all in one workout, you can split them over the week.

-For instance, if you’re doing three chest workouts each week, the first one you’re prioritizing horizontal/flat exercises, the second one focusses on incline exercises and to finish off your week you could either combine all three or just do a light workout with only some isolation exercises and enhance your recovery.
+For instance, if you’re doing three chest workouts each week, the first one you’re prioritizing horizontal/flat exercises, the second one focusses on incline exercises and to finish off your week you could either combine all three or just do a light workout with only some isolation exercises and stir up the recovery.

 Range of motion